 Overall, studies on asthma incidence from childhood until young adulthood with multiple follow-ups are scarce.
-Both studies from the 1990s and more recent ones, including our study, show incidence rates of \sim 6-11/1000 per year [2, 3, 7, 8, 33].
-However, comparing the incidence rates between studies is difficult for many reasons.
-First, some of the available prospective studies recruited their participants during the 1950-1970s [8, 22, 26], and the prevalence, treatment and awareness of asthma has changed considerably since then [32, 33].
-Second, there are different methods to calculate the incidence as it can be based either on prospective or retrospective studies [34, 35] and, as clearly shown in the current study, the age of the study population is of importance.
-Moreover, the incidence of asthma during adolescence may be underestimated if the times of baseline and end-point measurements are too far apart [4].
-Third, the definition of the outcome variable may yield different results.
-In epidemiological studies asthma can, for instance, be defined based on respiratory symptoms, use of asthma medication, different measures of bronchial airflow variability or physician diagnosis.
+Both studies from the 1990s and more recent ones, including our study, show incidence rates of around 6-11/1000 per year[2,3,7,8,33].
+However, comparing the incidence rate between studies is difficult for many reasons.
+Firstly, some of the available prospective studies recruited their participants during the 1950-70s[8,22,26] and the prevalence, treatment and awareness of asthma has changed considerably since then[32,33].
+Secondly, there are different methods to calculate the incidence as it can be based either on prospective or retrospective studies[34,35] and as clearly shown in the current study, the age of the study population is of importance.
+Moreover, the incidence of asthma during adolescence may be underestimated if the time of baseline and endpoint measurements are too far apart[4].
+Thirdly, the definition of the outcome variable may yield different results.
+In epidemiological studies asthma can for instance be defined based on respiratory symptoms, use of asthma medication, different measures of bronchial airflow variability or physiciandiagnosis.
 We chose physician-diagnosed asthma as outcome as it has higher specificity compared with symptom-based variables [16].
 However, this may underestimate the real incidence due to undiagnosed asthma.

-Risk factors may have different impacts depending on both age at exposure and age at onset of asthma.
-In this study, we found that the association with family history of asthma was strongest for asthma with onset in childhood, but still important for onset during the teenage years and young adulthood.
-This is in line with a large Danish twin study reporting that genetic factors were associated with asthma throughout the life span, while the importance of heritability decreased with increasing age [36].
-That the strength of association decreased with increasing age at asthma onset may be a delusion effect where those most susceptible develop asthma early in life.
-It has been suggested that the heritability of asthma is $\sim 60-70\%$ [13, 36], although the genetic and environmental interactions are not yet fully understood.
-It could be hypothesised that some gene-environment interactions are less associated with parental asthma in childhood, but may become more important in adulthood due to new environmental and lifestyle exposures, such as tobacco smoking and occupational exposures [12, 13].
+Risk factors may have different impact depending on both age at exposure and age at onset of asthma.
+In this study, we found that the association with family history of asthma was strongest for asthma with onset in childhood, but still important for onset during theteenage years and young adulthood.
+This is in line with a large Danish twin study reporting that genetic factors were associated with asthma throughout the life span, while the importance of the heritability decreased with increasing age[36].
+That the strength of association decreased by increasing age at asthma onset, may be a delusion effect where those most susceptible develop asthma early in life.
+It has been suggested that the heritability of asthma is around 60-70%[13,36] but the genetic and environmental interactions are not yet fully understood.
+It could be hypothesized that some gene-environment interactions are less associated with parental asthma in childhood but may become more important in adulthood due to new environmental and lifestyle exposures such as tobacco smoking and occupational exposures[12,13].

-The progression of allergic diseases usually starts with the development of food allergy and eczema followed by allergic sensitisation.
-A suggested explanation would be that a defective skin barrier, skin inflammation and/or microbiome alterations could promote the development of sensitisation [37, 38].
-Allergic sensitisation is, in turn, one of the strongest predictors of asthma and allergic rhinitis, and usually precedes these conditions.
-We found that allergic sensitisation at age 8 years was associated with asthma onset in childhood and the teenage years as well as borderline associated with asthma in young adulthood.
-Moreover, we found that rhinoconjunctivitis at age 8 years was associated with subsequent asthma onset, in line with other prospective studies [22, 39].
-Although the temporal sequence of allergic diseases was not fully investigated in the current article, in another publication based on this cohort it was clearly shown that particularly early sensitisation was strongly associated with the development of both asthma and rhinitis during adolescence [40].
+The progression of allergic diseases usually starts with development of food allergy and eczema followed by allergic sensitization.
+A suggested explanation would be that a defect skin barrier, skin inflammation and/or microbiome alterations could promote the development of sensitization[37,38].
+Allergic sensitization is in turn one of the strongest predictors of asthma and allergic rhinitis and usually precedes these conditions.
+We found that allergic sensitization at age 8y was associated with asthma onset in childhood, the teenage years as well as borderline associated with asthma in young adulthood.
+Moreover, we found that rhinoconjunctivitis at age 8y was associated with subsequent asthma onset, in line with other prospective studies[22,39].
+Although the temporal sequence of allergic diseases was not fully investigated in the current paper, in another publication based on this cohort it was clearly shown that particularly early sensitization was strongly associated with development of both asthma and rhinitis during adolescence[40].